secuditor/secuditor-free/README.md

 # Secuditor Free

-Diagnostic and forensic security tool for Windows endpoints and networks, features a friendly GUI.
+Diagnostic and forensic security tool for Windows endpoints and networks, features a friendly GUI.<br>
-The software is suitable for both personal and organizational use.
+The software is helping identify vulnerabilities and improve security awareness, it suites for both personal and organizational use.

 ### Latest release available: [2.0.0](https://github.com/secuditor/secuditor-free/releases/download/2.0.0/SecuditorFree_2.0.0.zip)